cms-sw/cmssw/HeterogeneousCore/SonicTriton/README.md

 ## Examples

-Several example producers (running ResNet50 or Graph Attention Network) can be found in the [test](./test) directory.
+Several example producers (running image classification networks or Graph Attention Network) can be found in the [test](./test) directory.